-7.130 As the judicial discretion to admit evidence is limited to civil and criminal proceedings, it would need to be supplemented by a default residual use immunity provision barring the use of otherwise privileged information in administrative penalty proceedings.
+7.155 As the judicial discretion to admit evidence is limited to civil and criminal proceedings, it needs to be supplemented by a default residual use immunity provision barring the use of otherwise privileged information in administrative penalty proceedings.

-7.131 Importantly, the proposed discretionary safeguard differs from the qualified privilege approach discussed in Chapter 6, and rejected as an option for reform by the ALRC.
+7.156 Importantly, the discretionary safeguard that is recommended differs from the qualified privilege approach discussed in Chapter 6, and rejected by the ALRC as an option for reform.
 A qualified privilege acknowledges that it may be in the interests of justice to protect the confidentiality of a particular relationship in the context of a matter.
 In a case where client legal privilege is expressly abrogated by statute, the Australian Parliament already has made the decision that, in the context of the application of a particular federal investigatory power, the public interest in obtaining privileged information outweighs any harm that might be done to the relationship between a lawyer and a client.
-The proposed discretionary safeguard is based more generally on affording fairness to the privilege holder-and not on protecting the communications made in confidence between a lawyer and client.
+Protecting the relationship between a lawyer and client is therefore not the premise on which the judicial discretionary safeguard is founded.

-7.132 The benefit of adopting use immunity as a safeguard is that it promotes certainty of approach-the privileged information will not, pursuant to the ALRC's model, be able to be used against the privilege holder in subsequent proceedings.
+7.157 The benefit of adopting use immunity as a safeguard is that it promotes certainty of approach-pursuant to the ALRC's model, the privileged information will not be able to be used against the privilege holder in subsequent proceedings.
 The provision can make it clear that the proceedings include criminal, civil and administrative penalty proceedings.
 The restriction against the use of the information is inflexible, however, not catering for the particular circumstances of any case.

-7.133 In contrast, adopting a judicial discretion to admit privileged information in civil and criminal proceedings has the disadvantage of being uncertain in outcome, but the advantage of flexibility-acknowledging that in particular cases where the Australian Parliament has decided in the public interest to abrogate client legal privilege, there also may be a public interest to allow use of that information as evidence in criminal or civil proceedings-which must be balanced against considerations of fairness to a party.
+7.158 In contrast, adopting a judicial discretion to admit privileged information in civil and criminal proceedings has the disadvantage of being uncertain in outcome, but the advantage of flexibility-acknowledging that in particular cases where the Australian Parliament has decided in the public interest to abrogate client legal privilege, there also may be a public interest to allow use of that information as evidence in criminal or civil proceedings.